 CFAP 2 payments will be made for four categories of commodities – Price Trigger Commodities, Flat-Rate Crops, Sales Commodities, and Livestock and Poultry Produced Under Contract.
 Eligible commodities for each category are outlined below.

 Price trigger commodities are major commodities that meet a minimum five-percent price decline over a specified period of time.
 Price trigger commodities eligible for CFAP 2 are outlined below.

 - Crops: barley, corn, sorghum, soybeans, sunflowers, upland cotton, and all classes of wheat.

 - Dairy (cow’s milk)

 - Livestock: beef cattle, hogs and pigs, and lambs and sheep.
-Breeding stock are not eligible for CFAP 2.
+Breeding stock not raised under contract are not eligible for CFAP 2.

 Flat-rate crops either do not meet the five-percent price decline trigger or do not have data available to calculate a price change.

 Flat-rate crops include: alfalfa, amaranth grain, buckwheat, canola, Extra Long Staple (ELS) cotton, crambe (colewort), einkorn, emmer, flax, guar, hemp, indigo, industrial rice, kenaf, khorasan, millet, mustard, oats, peanuts, quinoa, rapeseed, rice, sweet rice, wild rice, rye, safflower, sesame, speltz, sugar beets, sugarcane, teff, and triticale.